-In particular, our VAR includes three asset price variables: house prices, stock prices and bond prices.
+In particular, our VAR includes three asset price variables: house prices, stock prices and long term interest rates, which are related to bond prices.
 We multiply the holdings of housing wealth-i.e., household's main residence and other real estate-by house prices.
 We multiply the holdings of shares by stock prices.
-We assume that the value of self-employment businesses is unaffected by the QE shock, due to the difficulty to reliably measure the value of such component of wealth.15 Finally, we multiply the holdings of bonds by the change in the price of the 10-year bond implied by the decline in the long-term rate.
+We assume that the value of self-employment businesses is unaffected by the QE shock, due to the difficulty to reliably measure the value of such component of wealth.17 Finally, we multiply the holdings of bonds by the change in the price of the long-term bond implied by the change in the interest rate, calibrating the average bond duration at the country level.18